MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [ ] The investor must sell any existing shares.
 - [ ] The investor’s existing shares are converted into bonds.

-> **Explanation:** Exercising a warrant generally involves buying new shares from the issuer at the predetermined strike price, thereby affecting both the investor’s holdings and the company’s share count.
+> **Explanation:**( Exercising a warrant generally involves buying new shares from the issuer at the predetermined strike price, thereby affecting both the investor’s holdings and the company’s share count.)

----

 ### Rights and warrants can be traded on Canadian stock exchanges if issued publicly.
 True or False?